The kids and I try to get above the winter haze for some sledding and find a little more than we bargained for.

 The kids were chilled and interested in going higher.
 I was game to try.
 I got us pointed that way but Jeep wouldn’t go forward an inch.
 Tried some angles, slow, fast — nothing.
 Down it had to be.
 The upward effort put us below where we might have turned around so we would have to drive backwards, something any Idahoan worth their salt can do for miles, maybe days.

 Backwards driving went well for a bit then we got into tracks I couldn’t get us out of.
 When the rear wheel went part way off the edge, I decided we’d reached our risk limit.
 Time to walk.

 I have, somehow, had my share of walking away from stuck vehicles.
 This was pretty posh.
 Not the wee hours of the morning, no blizzard or mud, just sparkling snow and smog lit beautifully by the late afternoon sun.

 Back to the main road and not far down from the summit we encountered this group out sledding and just hanging out.
 Nice.
 They weren’t there when we came by earlier.

 My phone was dead for some reason so I asked if I might make a call.
 Young men and trucks, I sort of figured how this would go.
 A couple of them hopped in the taller Toyota and we headed up.

 The Toyota couldn’t get close to where the Jeep was.
 The guys and I walked up to see if manpower might be enough.
 They were both winded and needed to sit down when we got there.
 So much for youth!
 With a wheel already heading over the edge, I decided it was too risky without straps and chains.

-Back at their camp, I called Jessica and asked her to call Heather to see if they could drive up the come-alongs and chains from my garage (the perfect place to have them).
+Back at their camp, I called to see if the kids’ aunt Heather could drive up the come-alongs and chains from my garage (the perfect place to have them).